-Coconut ice, just the name brings back sweet memories of childhood, where enjoying a sugary treat made all problems of the world disappear.
+Coconut ice, just the name brings back sweet memories of childhood, where enjoying a sugary treat made all problems disappear.

 Now as an adult, if I close my eyes and take a bite of this coconut treat I am 6 years old again, at a Sunday afternoon birthday party, wearing my favourite dress, ribbons in my hair without a worry in the world.